PalomaMobile/paloma-android-sdk/palomamobile-android-sdk-media/README.md

 At a high level the Media SDK supports the following functionality:

-* API to upload public media (available to anyone with the hard-to-guess URL)
+* API to upload public media (available to anyone with access to the hard-to-guess URL)
 * API to upload private media (available to authenticated media owner or to unauthenticated users via an expiring, short lived URL provided by the media owner)
 * Standard HTTP download mechanism via URL